tasdikrahman/tasdikrahman.com/content/posts/2026-03-19-a-few-notes-on-karpenter-after-running-it-for-a-couple-of-years.md

 **Azure:** At this point in time, the Karpenter provider for Azure is only available when using AKS, the managed Kubernetes service.
 If you are self-managing Kubernetes clusters on Azure — for example with a kubeadm-based setup — Karpenter would not work for you there.
 I had opened [an issue](https://github.com/Azure/karpenter-provider-azure/issues/323) to check on the support for this.

-**Cluster API:** There is also an upcoming project https://github.com/kubernetes-sigs/karpenter-provider-cluster-api — the Cluster API provider for Karpenter — which is still early but would be an option for running Karpenter on self-managed Kubernetes clusters and using karpenter as the autoscaler for CAPI.
+**Cluster API:** There is also an upcoming project — [karpenter-provider-cluster-api](https://github.com/kubernetes-sigs/karpenter-provider-cluster-api) — which is still early but would be an option for running Karpenter on self-managed Kubernetes clusters and using Karpenter as the autoscaler for CAPI.

 ## All in all